Table of Contents[Hide][Show]

 Delta Airlines Seating and Cabin Classes

-Delta gives you quite a few options to choose from when it comes to class of service.
-On domestic flights they offer Basic Economy, Main Cabin Economy, Comfort Plus and First Class.
+Delta gives you quite a few options to choose from when it comes to the class of service.
+On domestic flights, they offer Basic Economy, Main Cabin Economy, Comfort Plus, and First Class.
 On Long Haul International Flights they add the options of Premium Select and Delta One.

 Main Cabin – Basic Economy

-In an effort to compete with the low cost air carriers, Delta recently came out with a Basic Economy offering.
+In an effort to compete with the low-cost air carriers, Delta recently came out with a Basic Economy offering.
 As a general rule, try to avoid booking Basic Economy unless there is either nothing else left or if there is a very large price difference.
-Basic economy is loaded with restrictions and has no flexibility if you plans have to change.
+Basic economy is loaded with restrictions and has no flexibility if your plans have to change.

 Main Cabin – Standard Seating